 #11 Try Something Ordinary

 This is an excellent time to play with shots and techniques you don’t think you can get, as the whole point of night shooting is to have fun.

 Don’t be afraid to try something you’ve never tried before and experiment with camera settings, putting someone in the shot (or even yourself), using lights to highlight different aspects of the foreground and otherwise just play with different ideas.
 You may be surprised at what you can come up with when looking at the photos you took.

 #12 Bring Extra Batteries And Memory Cards

 Using long exposure at night can cause your battery to drain quickly, so make sure you bring extra batteries with you.
 And make sure they are fully charged before you leave the house.

 You don’t want your battery to die right in the middle of shooting, just after you found the perfect spot and composition.
 You also should bring extra memory cards, because once your card is full, the fun is over, and no one wants the fun to end right as you’re getting into it.
-You should always carry extras in your camera case anyway, for those just in case moments.
+You should always carry extra equipment in your camera case anyway, for those just in case moments.

 #13 Use A Cable Release

-Using a cable release will prevent camera shake during your nighttime photography session.
+Using a cable release will prevent camera shake during your night time photography session.
 This technique will allow you to get the sharpest photos possible with your camera.